tonik/docs/helper-functions.md

 // $config: class Tonik\Gin\Foundation\Config()
 ```

-You can pass arguments to the service closure as the second parameter.
+You can resolve services with additional parameters by passing it in the second argument.

 ```php
 theme('config', ['key' => 'value']);